Updated February 7, 2024

 In keeping with CARU's Principle regarding respecting and fostering the parents' role in providing guidance for their children, we encourage parents to check and monitor their children's use of email and other online activities regularly.

 We use third-party advertising companies to serve ads when you visit our site.
-These companies may use Personal Data and other information (but not your name, address, email address, or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you on this or other websites.
-Read more information about this practice at http://www.networkadvertising.org and http://www.aboutads.info/choices to know your choices about not having this information used by these companies.
+These companies may use Personal Data and other information (but not your name, address, email address, or telephone number, or information about your race, ethnicity, religion, or sexual orientation) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you on this or other websites.
+Read more information about this practice at https://www.networkadvertising.org and https://www.aboutads.info/choices to know your choices about not having this information used by these companies.

 LINKS TO OTHER WEB SITES AND SERVICES

-The safety and security of your online experience is of the utmost concern to us.
-We take measures to implement reasonable physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online.
+The safety and security of your experience is of the utmost concern to us.
+We take measures to implement reasonable physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect.

 Credit Card Safety